openframeworks/ofBook/12_ios/chapter.md

 @end
 ```

 In terms of structure, the methods look almost exactly the same as the in the class interface, only now each method has curly braces on the end `{` and `}` which symbolise the begining and end of the method code.
-The two getter methods (`getFirstName` and `getLastName`) are pretty straight forward and simply return a pointer to the `NSString` variables.
+The two getter methods (`getFirstName` and `getLastName`) are pretty straight forward and simply return a pointer to a `NSString` variable.
 The setter methods (`setFirstName` and `setLastName`) contain code which is more specific to Obj-C and here is where we first touch up the topic of memory managemen in Obj-C.

 Lets look at what is going on inside the `setFirstName` method.